pradeep3221/Hindu-Philosophy/README.md

-# Hindu-Philosophy
-Hindu philosophy or Vedic philosophy is the set of Indian philosophical systems that developed in tandem with early Hindu religious traditions during the iron and classical ages of India

 # Collection of spiritual texts in Hinduism

 Hinduism boasts a rich tapestry of spiritual texts, each offering unique insights into the religion's philosophy, rituals, and mythology.